-Japanese legend has it that on New Year’s eve, foxes gather from all over Japan under a large tree, disguised in human costume to visit the Oji Inari-jinja Shrine.
-To honour this tale, the Oji Inari-jinja Shrine celebrates hatsumode (the first shrine visit of the year during New Year’s Eve/New Years) with inspirations from this legend.
+Japanese legend has it that on New Year’s Eve, foxes gather from all over Japan under a large tree, disguised in human costume to visit the Oji Inari-jinja Shrine.
+To honor this tale, the Oji Inari-jinja Shrine celebrates hatsumode (the first shrine visit of the year during New Year’s Eve/New Year’s) with inspirations from this legend.

 If you want to experience an event that is entirely unique to Japan, or maybe desire a novel way to countdown to a New Year, you may want to start writing this down on your calendar.